drpetersonfernandes/SimpleLauncher/home.md

 **Microsoft Windows Games or Applications**

-If you want to add your Windows Games or Applications to the Simple Launcher frontend, you should create a folder with Shortcut (lnk), BAT (bat) or Executable (exe) files that directly call the Game or Application.
+If you want to add your Windows Games or Applications to the Simple Launcher frontend you should create a folder with Shortcut (lnk), BAT (bat) or Executable (exe) files that directly call the Game or Application.
-If you prefer to use BAT (bat) files to call your games use the model below as an example of bat file.
+If you prefer to use BAT (bat) files use the model below as an example of bat file.

 ```bat
 @echo off